 37.12.1 General

-The unavailability reporting and parameter updates subclause describes a set of mechanisms that allow a STA to inform a peer STA of its unavailabilities.
+The unavailability reporting and parameter updates subclause describes a set of mechanisms that allow a STA to inform a peer STA of its unavailabilities and/or its adaptive operation parameters [#3221].
 Subclause 37.11.2 (Dynamic unavailability operation mode) describes how a non-AP STA can indicate unavailability in certain Control frames, where the unavailability might overlap with the ongoing TXOP.
 Subclause 37.11.3 (Periodic unavailability indication) describes how a non-AP STA can inform its associated AP about periodic service periods where the STA will be unavailable.
 Subclause 37.11.4 (AP Periodic Unavailability Operation mode) describes how and under which conditions an AP can operate its BSS with periodic service period(s) during which the AP will be unavailable.
-Finally, Subclause 37.11.5 (Non-AP STA Parameter Update mechanism) describes a parameter update mechanism that allows a non-AP STA to limit its operation capabilities when experiencing in-device coexistence issues.
+Finally, Subclause 37.11.5 (Adaptive operation mode)[#3221] describes a mode of operation[#3221] that allows a non-AP STA to adapt its operation parameters when experiencing in-device coexistence issues.

 TGbn editor: Please change the title as follows:

-37.11.5 Non-AP STA Parameter Update mechanism
+37.11.5 Non-AP STA adaptive operation mode[#M136, 137, 3221]

 TGbn editor: Please change the paragraphs below as follows:

-A non-AP STA that has dot11LimitedOperationModeImplemented equal to true shall set the Limited Operation Mode (LOM) Support subfield in the MAC Capabilities subfield of the UHR Capabilities element that it transmits to 1 and to 0 otherwise.
-It is TBD whether this capability is at the STA level or at the MLD level.
+A STA[#732, 3718] that has dot11AdaptiveOperationModeImplemented equal to true shall set the AOM Support field in the UHR MAC Capabilities subfield of the UHR Capabilities element that it transmits to 1 and to 0 otherwise.[#431, 731, 3096][#1309, 2501]

-A non-AP STA with dot11LOModeImplemented equal to true is referred to as a LOM requesting non-AP STA.
-An AP with dot11LOModeImplemented equal to true is referred to as a LOM responding AP.
+A non-AP STA with dot11AdaptiveOperationModeImplemented equal to true is referred to as an AOM STA. [#806, 3097] An AP with dot11AdaptiveOperationModeImplemented.[#431, 731, 2615] equal to true is referred to as an AOM assisting AP[#807, 888, 3097].

 An LOM requesting non-AP STA may notify a LOM responding AP of a change in its LOM mode and/or LOM parameters by transmitting a TBD Request frame if at least one of the LOM parameters have changed.

+NOTE—The AOM Request frame can request the enablement/disablement and update of AOM parameters for multiple non-AP STAs that are affiliated with the same non-AP MLD (see 37.27 (Procedures for operating mode and parameter updates)).
+This allows the non-AP MLD to adaptively allocate/update the resources/parameters for multiple links at the same time.

 TGbn editor: Please change the paragraph below as follows [3913, 3424, 436, 735, 2843, 2504, 3125, 3706, 3124, 1312]:

-The TBD Request frame includes fields for the parameters that may be changed and include at least the following fields:
+The TBD Request frame includes fields for the parameters that may be changed and include at least the following fields[#3193, 3100]:

+The Maximum Rx PPDU Duration field shall indicate the maximum PPDU duration that is supported by the STA in receive .[#3193, 3424].

-aMaximum PPDU Duration subfield that indicate the maximum PPDU duration, in microseconds, that is supported by the STA in transmit and/or receive when the non-AP STA is in LOM mode.aMaximum MCS subfield that indicates the maximum MCS that is supported by the STA in transmit and/or receive when the non-AP STA is in LOM mode.
+The Maximum Tx PPDU Duration field shall indicate the maximum PPDU duration that is supported by the STA in transmit.[#3193, 3424].
+The Maximum MCS field shall indicate the maximum MCS that is supported by the STA in transmit and receive[#3193, 3424].

+The Maximum NSS field shall indicate the maximum NSS that is supported by the STA in transmit and receive.[#436, 735.
+1843, 2503, 3125, 3706]

+The Maximum Bandwidth field shall indicate the maximum channel width that is supported by the STA in transmit and receive.[#735, 3706]

-AnLDPC Mode subfield that indicates whether LDPC is supported by the STA in transmit and/or receive when the non-AP STA is in LOM mode.
+The LDPC Mode field shall indicate if LDPC mode is supported by the STA in transmit and receive[#3193].

-AnHT-Immediate BA Mode subfield that indicates whether all HT-immediate BA agreements are active or suspended when the non-AP STA is in LOM mode.
+The HT-Immediate BA Mode field shall indicate whether all HT-immediate block ack[#3124] agreements are suspended or not [#3193].